Strap in as we share 11 facts about this remarkable space survival system:

 11. The Sokol suit is contoured for the Soyuz spacecraft seats, which require cosmonauts to draw their knees up into a foetal position.
 This shape causes the ‘cosmonaut stoop’, seen when cosmonauts are walking to the Soyuz spacecraft.

-Tim’s Sokol KV-2 emergency spacesuit is now on display at the Museum of Science and Industry in Manchester where it can been seen with the Soyuz spacecraft Tim travelled in as part of The National Tour of Tim Peake’s Spacecraft presented by Samsung and the Science Museum Group.
+Tim’s Sokol KV-2 emergency spacesuit is now on display at the Museum of Science and Industry in Manchester where it can be seen with the Soyuz spacecraft Tim travelled in as part of The National Tour of Tim Peake’s Spacecraft presented by Samsung and the Science Museum Group.

 This is not the first spacesuit to join the Science Museum Group Collection.
 We also care for Helen Sharman’s Sokol spacesuit (currently on display in the museum’s Exploring Space gallery).
 Sharman was the first Briton in space and wore her suit while travelling to and from the Russian Mir space station in 1991.